Information Commons Recording Studio

 - All users of the recording studio must adhere to the Public Behavior in the Library Policy and the Public Use of Meeting Rooms Policy.

-- At least one person using the recording studio must be 17 or older and leave a valid state-issued ID at the Info Commons reference desk for the duration of the session.
+- At least one person using the recording studio must be 17 or older, have an active BPL library card and leave a valid state-issued ID at the Info Commons reference desk for the duration of the session.
+The studio reservation must be in the name of the ID holder.

 - We recommend that there be a maximum of three people using the recording studio at the same time.
 Under no circumstances may there be more than five people at one time.